archesproject/arches-for-science/README.md

 ```
 pip install -e .
 ```
+`Important`: Installing the arches-for-science app will install Arches as a dependency.
+This may replace your current install of Arches with a version from PyPi.
+If you've installed Arches for development using the `--editable -e` flag, you'll need to re pip install arches after installing arches-for-science

 ### If installing for deployment, run:
 ```
 pip install arches-for-science
 ```

-`Important`: Installing the arches-for-science app will install Arches as a dependency.
-This may replace your current install of Arches with a version from PyPi.
-If you've installed Arches for development using the `--editable` flag, you'll need to re pip install arches after installing arches-for-science

 ## Project Configuration